-The Board of County Commissioners Hillsborough County, Florida
+Board of County Commissioners Hillsborough County, Florida

-We have audited, in accordance with auditing standards generally accepted in the United States, the basic financial statements of the Hillsborough County, Florida, Solid Waste Enterprise Fund (the Fund), an enterprise fund of the Hillsborough County, Florida, as of and for the year ended September 30, 2020, and have issued our report thereon dated April 22, 2021.
+We have audited, in accordance with auditing standards generally accepted in the United States of America, the basic financial statements of the Solid Waste fund of Hillsborough County, Florida (the Fund), an enterprise fund of the Hillsborough County, Florida, as of and for the year ended September 30, 2021, and have issued our report thereon dated April 29, 2022.

-In connection with our audit, nothing came to our attention that caused us to believe the Fund failed to comply with the terms, covenants, provisions, or conditions of Article XI of Ordinance 16-24, as supplemented by Resolution No. R16-158, of the bond resolution governing the Solid Waste Resource and Recovery Revenue Bonds, Series 2016A, the Solid Waste Resources and Recover Revenue Bonds, Series 2016B, and the Solid Waste Resource Recovery Revenue Bonds, Series 2013, insofar as they relate to accounting matters.
+In connection with our audit, nothing came to our attention that caused us to believe the Fund failed to comply with the terms, covenants, provisions, or conditions of Article XI of Ordinance 16-24, as supplemented by Resolution No. R16-158, of the bond resolution governing the Solid Waste Resource and Recovery Revenue Bonds, Series 2016A, and the Solid Waste Resources and Recover Revenue Bonds, Series 2016B, insofar as they relate to accounting matters.
 However, our audit was not directed primarily toward obtaining knowledge of any such noncompliance.
+Accordingly, had we performed additional procedures, other matters might have come to our attention regarding the Fund's noncompliance with the above-referenced terms, covenants, provisions or conditions of Article XI of Ordinance 16-24, as supplemented by Resolution No. R16-158, of the bond resolution, insofar as they relate to accounting matters.